openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/16_gui.rst

 Callable Types with Invoke Method
 =================================

-The method '*invoke*' can have an arbitrary signature.
+The method ``invoke`` can have an arbitrary signature.
 It can be used in a *type call expression* in either case.
 If the signature has parameters, then the call must contain corresponding arguments.

 .. code-block:: typescript
    :linenos: